First Landing Party of the Founders of Newark: Description and original location

-This piece is one of several erected across the United States by Mount Rushmore sculptor Gutzon Borglum in his quest to institute "art that is real and American".
+This piece is one of several erected across the United States by Gutzon Borglum, the Mount Rushmore sculptor, in his quest to institute "art that is real and American".
 The work commemorates the Connecticut Puritans who established the city in 1666.
 It is marble stele with a relief of two male Pilgrims in conversation overlooking a well or spring; above that is a narrow frieze that is a series of images representing Pilgrims in daily life.
 The stele rests in the center of a flat rectangular stone base, at the foot of which is a fountain basin.
 The back of the stele is engraved with the names of Newark's founders.
 The sculpture is 9 ft tall and weighs 13,000 lb.

 The monument is alternatively known as the Pilgrim Drinking Fountain and the Bridge Memorial.
 It marks the spot where the Passaic River and an early road converged, which became the site of the original colonial market.
 The First Landing Party of the Founders of Newark was originally located in Landing Place Park, at the foot of Saybrook Place near the Park Place station of the Hudson and Manhattan Railroad.